Run/Debug Configuration: Remote Debug

-Use this dialog to create a debug configuration to be used for remote debugging processes (e.g. applications, servlets, plugin applets).
+Use this dialog to create a debug configuration to be used for remote debugging processes such as applications, servlets, plugin applets, and so on.
 Remote debugging enables you to connect to a running JVM.

 Command line arguments for running remote JVM

 These read-only fields show the command-line arguments to be used for running a remote JVM.
 MPS suggests two arguments, depending on the JDK version used.

 If the Socket transport is selected, specify host where the remote process is running and to which the debugger will connect.
 Specify also the port on remote host to which the debugger should connect.

 Having selected Shared memory transport, specify the shared memory address in the text field.
 This kind of transport is available for Windows only.

 Select this radio button is you want the debugger to connect to a running remote JVM.

 Select this radio button is you want the debugger to run as a server for remote JVM's which will connect to it to perform debugging.
 In this case the Host field will be disabled (if the Socket transport is selected).
 The Port value is considered as a port at which the debugger-"server" will listen to connections from the debugger-"clients".

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

 Specify a name for the run configuration to quickly identify it among others when editing or running.